4-H Program Areas & Projects

 By enrolling in a 4-H project, you are given the opportunity to explore a specific area of interest.
 Through local 4-H volunteer club leaders and county 4-H staff, you will be provided with the resources and support to develop skills and master knowledge related to that topic.
 Learning about a 4-H project is fun - it involves meeting others that share your interest, engaging in hands-on experiences that allow you to learn by doing, going on field trips, participating in events that test your skills, and much more.
 All projects also provide opportunities to develop your record keeping, community service, leadership, career options, and presentation skills.

 Contact your local county office to find out more about programs that are offered in your area.
-Information about state-level opportunities you can get involved in are listed below!
+Information about state-level opportunities you can get involved in is listed below!

 Learn more about: